colorFiLabs/web3/index.md

 ## Our Financial Strategies

-colorAI mitigates risks and our financial services help determine the viability or convenience of financing alternatives and analyze financial opportunities.
+colorFi mitigates risks and our financial services help determine the viability or convenience of financing alternatives and analyze financial opportunities.

 AI has revolutionized the underlying structure of financial interaction and is a major game-changer in financial risk management and operations.